MrFrydae/Gradescope-C-Autograder/README.md

 ## Usage

 1. **Prepare the Autograder:**
     - Place the autograder source code in the `src/` directory.
+These files already exist:
+        - main.c Runs the tests
+        - test_tools.c/.h A place to put functions to support your tests
+        - test_details.h Just the calls on check_one_thing that make up your tests
-Build the whole autograder and a sample submission
+     - Build the whole autograder and a sample submission

 2. **Prepare Student Submissions:**
     - Copy sample student submission  files into the `submission/` directory.